chijioke-ibekwe/raven/README.md

 ## 🧐 About <a name = "about"></a>
 In Laravel, crafting notification classes can often feel repetitive (and WET), especially in projects that rely heavily on notifications.
 Also, our projects could sometimes feel tightly coupled to certain notification providers
-in such a way that switching providers would require significant code changes, and moving of resources like templates
-from one platform to the other.
+in such a way that switching providers would require significant code changes, and moving of resources like templates from one platform to the other.
 These are the hassles that Raven saves you from.
 This solution:
-- Simplifies sending notifications through multiple channels in Laravel.
+- Simplifies sending diverse notification types via a single interface.
-- Ensures your project is loosely coupled to notification providers, allowing you to switch providers with zero code changes, when they no longer suite your needs.
+- Ensures your project is loosely coupled to notification providers, allowing you to switch providers with zero code changes when they no longer suit your needs.
-- Allows you to seamlessly combine the best attributes of your favorite notification providers without any hassles.
+- Allows you to seamlessly combine the best attributes of your favourite notification providers without any hassles.
 E.g Sendgrid dynamic template creation tool and Amazon SES servers.

-Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage,
-as well as database/in-app notifications.
+Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage, as well as database/in-app notifications.
 More providers are gradually being integrated.

 ## 🏁 Getting Started <a name = "getting_started"></a>